-- Increase recycling options available to the Boroondara community and support new recycling options for items such as solar PV panels - Increase the use of recycled materials in Council projects - Eliminate non-essential use of single-use plastic at Council-sponsored and organised events - Develop opportunities to use FOGO compost in Council's open spaces and parks - Investigate opportunities to expand the FOGO program.
+- 5.1 Increase recycling options available to the Boroondara community and support new recycling options for items such as solar PV panels - 5.2 Increase the use of recycled materials in Council projects and operations - 5.3 Eliminate non-essential use of single-use plastic at Council-sponsored and organised events - 5.4 Develop opportunities to use FOGO compost in Council's open spaces and parks - 5.5 Investigate opportunities to expand the FOGO program.

-- Deliver workshops and support for:
+- 5.6 Deliver workshops and support for:

 - Increased use of recycled materials

 - Reduced food waste

-- Increased composting
+- increased composting

-- Deliver business focused programs to:
+- 5.7 Deliver business focused programs to:

 - Reduce food waste

 - Reduce packaging waste.

-- Support increased home food gardening and community gardening and composting - Explore options for waste disposal other than landfill.
+- 5.8 Support increased home food gardening and community gardening and composting - 5.9 Explore options for waste disposal other than landfill.

-- Develop a Circular Economy Strategy for Boroondara to replace the current Waste Minimisation and Recycling Strategy - Advocate for greater environmental sustainability in the National Construction Code.
+- 5.10 Develop a Circular Economy Strategy for Boroondara to replace the current Waste Minimisation and Recycling Strategy - 5.11 Advocate for greater environmental sustainability in the National Construction Code.

-- Report annually on Council's on climate action performance - Include climate action education as part of staff induction - Increase funding for climate action grants as part of Council's grant program - Promote Council action on climate and the benefits of community action - Embed climate action into staff roles and responsibilities and performance management - Collaboration with other councils to increase collective impact - Introduce interim targets at least equal to those set by the State and Federal Governments - Consider environmental sustainability in investment decisions - Pursue opportunities to use smart technologies and IOT (Internet of Things) to achieve greater environmental sustainability - Provide training and resources for Councillors about climate change and other sustainability issues relevant to Boroondara.
+- 6.1 Report annually on Council's climate action performance - 6.2 Include climate action education as part of staff induction - 6.3 Increase funding for climate action grants as part of Council's grant program - 6.4 Promote Council action on climate and the benefits of community action - 6.5 Embed climate action into staff roles and responsibilities and performance management - 6.6 Collaboration with other councils to increase collective impact - 6.7 Introduce interim targets at least equal to those set by the State and Federal Governments - 6.8 Consider environmental sustainability in investment decisions - 6.9 Pursue opportunities to use smart technologies and IOT (Internet of Things) to achieve greater environmental sustainability - 6.10 Provide training and resources for Councillors about climate change and other sustainability issues relevant to Boroondara.

-- Provide workshop programs and sustainability festivals - Develop a cleaner building site program, targeting sediment runoff from development sites, and an engagement and enforcement program - Provide regular sustainability education and advice through Council's communication channels including the Boroondara Bulletin - Support greater sustainability measures through the planning permit assessment process including a new Environmentally Sustainable Development (ESD) Planning officer position at Council

-- Continue to participate in the development of an Environmentally Sustainable Development (ESD) policy to include in the Boroondara Planning Scheme as part of Council's membership in the Council Alliance for a Sustainable Built Environment (CASBE) - Provide a program of sustainability support and advice for schools and young people
+- 6.11 Provide workshop programs and sustainability festivals - 6.12 Provide regular sustainability education and advice through Council's communication channels including the Boroondara Bulletin - 6.13 Support greater sustainability measures through the planning permit assessment process including a new Environmentally Sustainable Development (ESD) Planning Officer position at Council - 6.14 Continue to participate in the development of an Environmentally Sustainable Development (ESD) policy to include in the Boroondara Planning Scheme as part of Council's membership in the Council Alliance for a Sustainable Built Environment (CASBE) - 6.15 Provide a program of sustainability support and advice for schools and young people.

-- Develop options for the use of alternative permeable and/or heat-reducing surfaces in roadways and pathways - Develop a Climate Action Plan/Risk Management Strategy for Boroondara - Implement actions to respond to climate change risks identified for Boroondara.
+- 6.16 Develop options for the use of alternative permeable and/or heat-reducing surfaces in roadways and pathways - 6.17 Develop a Climate Action Plan/Risk Management Strategy for Boroondara - 6.18 Implement actions to respond to climate change risks identified for Boroondara.

-- Update our Procurement Policy, emphasising greater sustainability - Develop a Litter and Pollution Reduction Plan for Boroondara - Consider climate change impacts in relevant Council reports and decision-making - Embed climate action into all new and revised Council policies, processes and strategies - Advocate for, and support greater Environmentally Sustainable Development (ESD) through the planning scheme - Pursue opportunities to improve air quality in Boroondara such as anti-idling education around schools - Pursue opportunities for enhanced data collection and monitoring for reporting on climate actions and impacts.
+- 6.19 Update our Procurement Policy, emphasising greater sustainability - 6.20 Develop a Litter and Pollution Reduction Plan for Boroondara - 6.21 Consider climate change impacts in relevant Council reports and decision-making - 6.22 Embed climate action into all new and revised Council policies, processes and strategies - 6.23 Advocate for and support greater Environmentally Sustainable Development (ESD) through the planning scheme - 6.24 Pursue opportunities to improve air quality in Boroondara such as anti-idling education around schools - 6.25 Pursue opportunities for enhanced data collection and monitoring for reporting on climate actions and impacts - 6.26 Advocate to other levels of government and relevant agencies to provide funding for Local Government Authorities and communities to take action to respond to climate change.

-How this plan links to other work and polices
+How this plan links to other work and policies